witsgroup-1/campus-infrastructure-management-docs/docs/README.md

 - We will create the Js functions to make use of the API calls and link with the database.
 - Create tests around Js functions.

-## Integration with Other Systems
+## Integration with Other Systems Overview

 - Transport App: Map API for navigation to venues.
-- Events and Activities App: Call their API to find out if any venues are booked for an event or activity - to make sure we are synchronised
+- Events and Activities App: Call their API to find out if any venues are booked for an event or activity - to make sure we are synchronised.
-- Campus Safety App: Call their API to provide emergency contact information
+- Campus Safety App: Call their API to provide emergency contact information.
+- Dining Services: Book reservations through our app.

 ## Timelines